tigrouind/AITD-tools/README.md

 ## Instructions

-Copy file *LISTTRAK.PAK* into a folder named GAMEDATA
+Copy file *LISTTRAK.PAK* into a folder named GAMEDATA, then run TrackDISA executable.

 # MemoryViewer